Cover illustration for FIDE - North America's Theory of Change for Citizens' Assemblies.

 Risk

-Proposals that are not actionable or aligned with legal/political feasibility
+Proposals are disconnected from the realities of policy-making (they are not actionable or aligned with legal/political feasibility).

-Responsive policy proposals that reflect informed public judgment and rough consensus on community priorities towards improved government competence
+Solve a problem that is relevant to people's lives.
+Responsive policy proposals that reflect informed public judgment and rough consensus on community priorities.

 Mitigations

-Skilled CA facilitators and clear synthesis processes to reach informed consensus with detail relevant to policy
+Skilled CA facilitators and Lead/Chair guide clear synthesis processes to reach informed consensus with detail relevant to policy.

 INSTITUTIONAL OUTCOMES